syncfusion/ej2-react-docs/src/gantt/gantt/rows.md

 To use row drag and drop, inject the `RowDD` and `Edit` module in the gantt.

+To get start quickly with drag and drop and to know its type and behaviours, you can check on this video

+`youtube:ZCEtHadA-5M`

 {% tab template="gantt/rows", compileJsx=true %}

 ```typescript